Dance is a big part of the Kelowna Kiwanis Festival.

-It is one of the most popular events of our multi-disciplinary festival with more than 600 entries expected this year comprising a full week (7 days) of festival.
+It is one of the most popular events of our multi-disciplinary festival with hundreds of entries expected this year comprising a full week of festival.

 The dance festival will be held in the Mary Irwin Theatre in beautiful downtown Kelowna.

 There is a warm-up space and changing area backstage in the Green Room and the Salloum Room.

 The Kelowna Kiwanis Dance Festival is divided into three basic components: Ballet, Modern Dance, and Stage Dance.
 Within each dance discipline are several classes described in detail in the syllabus.

 Dance entries can be solo, duo, trio, small group, or large group.